cakerawala/.github/profile/README.md

 - [Our curated POC repository](https://github.com/cakerawala/proofs-of-concept)
 - [How to submit your POC to Cakerawala](https://github.com/cakerawala/proofs-of-concept/wiki/Guideline#how-to-submit-poc)

-Cakerawala discusses the latest advancements in technology and explores innovative ideas in software engineering.
+Cakerawala discusses the latest advancements in technology and explores innovative ideas in science.
 We urge members to take part, make contributions, and help shape the community.

 ### Who runs Cakerawala?